n-laoutaris/n-laoutaris/README.md

 ## 🎓 What I'm currently working on

-I’m currently pursuing an MSc in Data Science, where I’ve been deepening my understanding of machine learning, data mining, and statistical analysis.
-I’m now preparing to begin my dissertation, which will be an exciting opportunity to apply what I’ve learned in a focused research project.
+I’m currently pursuing an MSc in Data Science, where I’ve been deepening my understanding of machine learning, data mining and statistical analysis.
+I’m now making my dissertation, which is an exciting opportunity to apply what I’ve learned in a focused research project.

 Throughout the program, I’ve also worked on hands-on assignments and collaborative projects — some of which are included here!